 Credit rating agencies Moody’s and Standard & Poor’s have for a long time given Kommuninvest, like the Swedish Government, the highest possible credit rating: triple A with a stable outlook.
 This rating reflects the value and strength of the joint and several guarantee from the municipal sector.

-A key argument in the memorandum is that the tax would compensate for risks that banks and other credit institutions expose the state to.
+A key argument put forward by the Government is that the tax would compensate for risks that banks and other credit institutions expose the state to.
 This not particularly relevant to Kommuninvest.
 If the Government trusts that municipalities and regions will honour their guarantees – and it would be very remarkable if it did not – there is no real risk of that kind when it comes to Kommuninvest.

-Out of the municipal sector’s total borrowing of approximately SEK 700 billion, Kommuninvest accounts for close to 60 percent.
-Kommuninvest’s liabilities amount to around SEK 550 billion.
-The risk tax would thus be fixed at approximately SEK 330 million for 2022 and SEK 385 million for 2023 onwards.
+Out of the municipal sector’s total borrowing, Kommuninvest accounts for close to 60 percent.
+The risk tax would be fixed at approximately SEK 280 million for 2022 and SEK 330 million for 2023 onwards.
 This extra cost would have to be imposed directly on municipalities and regions in the form of sharply raised interest rates in the lending operations.